fbouchez/GameShell/doc/gameshell.md

   current mission and go to the next one.
 Running this command will first ask for a password (except in debug mode) to avoid students overusing it.
 (Just like most other `gsh` commands, the use of this command is logged.)
-  Note however that skiping a mission that has already been completed doesn't require a password.
+  Note however that skipping a mission that has already been completed doesn't require a password.

 * `gsh goto N`: when the previous command isn't sufficient, `gsh goto N`